-CONSIDERING GOING THIS SCHOOL YEAR?
+CONSIDERING a mission's trip tHIS SCHOOL YEAR?

 If you are considering it, God just may be calling you to serve this Christmas, this summer, this year, or for the rest of your life.
 Being on mission with God is a remarkable experience.
 Every summer God uses college students like you to radically reach lost people with the amazing good news that comes from Christ.
 So, what does He want you to do?
 Does He want you to go and share or stay and share?
 I know that God will reveal to you how you should proceed and what He is calling you to do.
 Real love for God and the lost is expressed through obedient action.
 Love Goes!